Mel-A-M/adb-converged-db/soda/soda.md

 ## TASK 1: Prepare your environment

-If you have downloaded the wallet for your database in a previous lab, skip to STEP 2.
+If you have downloaded the wallet for your database in a previous lab, skip to TASK 2.
 If you do not have a wallet, follow this process.

 ### Download the Wallet